charlon/django-hybridize/README.md

 # django-hybridize
-Django plugin app that allows apps to be consumed in native-hybrid mobile apps.
+Django plugin app that allows web apps to be consumed in a Turbolinks native adapter and uses Framework7 to style the web content to look native.

 Installation

   $ pip install -e git+https://github.com/charlon/django-hybridize/#egg=hybridize

 settings.py

   Add 'hybridize' to INSTALLED_APPS